mmistakes/minimal-mistakes/_posts/2019-05-21-AzureAD-Endopoint-V1-vs-V2-comparison.md

 date: 2017-07-27 17:07
 author: nicold
 comments: true
-categories: [Azure, AzureAD, open-id-connect, oauth, clientlibraries, android, ios, modern authentication]
+tags: [Azure, AzureAD, open-id-connect, oauth, clientlibraries, android, ios, modern authentication]
 ---

 Objective of this memo is to summarize in one single page the main differences between Azure AD Endpoint V1 vs V2, with focus on client libraries and supportability.